rcaporino/COM220-Final-App/README.md

 # COM220-Final-App
 # A Blood Alcohol Content Tracker app

 This was a the final class project for our Mobile App Developement course.

-The repository says that there were 11 contributors, but there was more like 13 or 14, as not all of them were using source control properly (much to our chagrin).
+This app allows the user to push a button each time they have an alcoholic beverage, and will estimate the change in their Blood Alcohol Content based on that.
+It has the ability to send texts to contacts who you specify as part of your party.
+It can also be used to take selfies for a 'story' which you would be able to share with your friends had this been more than a school project (had servers associated with it).

-The developement cycle for this app was very quick, about two weeks, and it shows as important features are missing.
+The development cycle for this app was very quick, about two weeks.
 The app is of May finished, and no more work is planned for it.

-TODO: Will update with app store status

-Forked from https://github.com/rcaporino/COM220-Final-App who was in charge of source control for the project.

-For this project, I (SiggiVG) handled GPS services and the Come Find Me feature, which at the push of a button sends a google maps link to anyone in your "Party", as well as interfacing between the persistant data storage module and application.
+# Known Issues

-There is an issue where people cannot be removed from your party, as there is no remove feature to the persistant data storage module due to an oversight on planning.
+There is an issue where people cannot be removed from your party, as there is no remove feature to the persistent data storage module due to an oversight on planning.

+#Installation
-To install/play with, merely clone locally and import it into android studio.
+Clone locally and import it into your IDE, build the apk and download to your Android device.